mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/before-you-begin.md

 The main ones you will meet here are:

-* `/webhooks/answer` - Nexmo callback GETs from here.
-You supply an NCCO.
+* `/webhooks/answer` - Vonage makes a GET request here when you receive an inbound call.
+You respond with an NCCO.
-* `/webhooks/event` - Nexmo callback POSTs to here.
-You receive JSON event.
+* `/webhooks/event` - Vonage makes POST requests here when an event occurs.
+You receive a JSON event.
-* `/webhooks/recordings` - Nexmo callback POSTs to here.
-You receive JSON object with recording details.
+* `/webhooks/recordings` - Vonage makes a POST request here when the recording is available.
+You receive a JSON object with recording details.
-* `/webhooks/dtmf` - Nexmo POSTs user DTMF input here in a JSON object.
+* `/webhooks/dtmf` - Vonage POSTs user DTMF input here in a JSON object.

 If you are using Ngrok you will set your webhook URLs in the Vonage Application object to something like: